-- (a) Citizen shall mean a person who is an enrolled member of the Cherokee Nation as provided in section 103S of the CN Motor Vehicle Code. - (b) \it{CN} Motor $\it{Vehicle}$ Code shall mean L.A.
-01-01 and the amendments thereto which are attached to this Compact as "Exhibit B". - (c) Indian Country shall mean "Indian country" as that term is defined in 18 USC § 1151 and has been interpreted by the Supreme Court of the United States in Oklahoma Tax Commission vs. Sac and Fox Nation, 508 U.S. 114 (1993), and other decisions of said court. - (d) Compact Jurisdictional Area of the Cherokee Nation, for purposes of this Compact and this Compact only, shall mean the area that lies within the boundaries of the Cherokee Nation Compact Jurisdiction, as more particularly depicted in "Exhibit C". - (e) Motor Vehicle or Vehicle shall have the same meaning given to the term "Eligible Vehicle" in section 103T of the CN Motor Vehicle Code and any other vehicle eligible for registration thereunder. - (f) Nation shall mean Cherokee Nation. - (g) Oklahoma Law Enforcement Telecommunication System (OLETS)-The Oklahoma Law Enforcement Telecommunications System is a statewide telecommunications network which serves city, county, state, federal, and military law enforcement and criminal justice agencies.
-OLETS provides direct computer interfaces to the computer systems of the Department of Public Safety, the Oklahoma Tax Commission, the Oklahoma State Bureau of Investigation, the National Crime Information Center (NCIC), the National Law Enforcement Telecommunications System (NLETS), and the National Weather Service Computer System and Network in Oklahoma City, Oklahoma. - (h) Principal Residence-a domicile, a person's permanent legal residence, the place where a person has their permanent principal home.
-A business is considered to have its' principal residence in the state or tribal nation where its headquarters is located. - (i) State shall mean the State of Oklahoma. - (j) Tribal Motor Vehicle License shall mean a license plate or tag issued by the Cherokee Nation for a particular Motor Vehicle or other Vehicle in accordance with provisions of the CN Motor Vehicle Code and this Compact.
+- a) "Citizen" shall mean a person who is an enrolled member of Cherokee Nation as provided in 68 CNCA § 1304. - b) "CN Motor Vehicle Code" shall mean L.A.
+01-01 and the amendments thereto, codified as 68 CNCA § 1301 et seq., which are attached to this Compact as Exhibit A. - c) "Indian country" shall mean "Indian country" as that term is defined in 18 U.S.C. § 1151 and has been interpreted by the Supreme Court of the United States in Oklahoma Tax Commission vs. Sac and Fox Nation, 508 U.S. 114 (1993), and other decisions of said Court. - d) "Jurisdictional area of Cherokee Nation" shall mean the area in the State of Oklahoma that lies within the boundaries of Cherokee Nation as more particularly described in Exhibit B attached to this Compact. - e) "Motor vehicle" or "Vehicle" shall have the same meaning given to the term "Eligible vehicle" in 68 CNCA § 1304 and any other vehicle eligible for registration thereunder. - f) "Tribal motor vehicle license" shall mean a license plate or tag issued by Cherokee Nation for a particular motor vehicle or other vehicle in accordance with provisions of the CN Motor Vehicle Code and of Section 3 of this Compact.